Hawker 400: Operational history

 The type is used by many corporate and private users, it is also used by air-taxi and air charter companies.

 In 2014, most were U.S. registered, a majority with single aircraft operators.

 Flight Options and Travel management co. were its largest operators as NetJets Europe has disposed of its fleet.

 The second highest concentration was in Mexico, then Brazil, the rest were scattered throughout the world.

+Military applications for the type have included training, maritime patrol, search and rescue operations, drug interdiction, and liaison.
 The USAF operated 178 T-1A Jayhawks.

 Charter and fractional operators fly at least 800 to 900 hours per year while most corporate operators fly 300 to 400 hours.